Who to talk to and what support is available for young people in the SEND community.

 - no cost or low cost to attendees

-Visit the page to find your nearest support:
+Find your nearest support:

 The Samaritans is a non-religious organisation that is there to listen and talk to you 24 hours a day.
 They will not judge or tell you what to do, only help you explore your feelings and help you feel heard.